shengnian/emmett/README.md

-> Note: This project is currently under heavy development, and contributors are welcome!
-Feedback is also greatly appreciated.

 # About

 emmett is an ETL tool with the goal of serving as a drop-in [Logstash](https://www.elastic.co/products/logstash) replacement as well as